jaminNZx/ESP8266-Power-Monitor/README.md

 ##Software

 * Download and install the Blynk Mobile App for iOS or Android.
-* Scan the QR code at the bottom of this page to clone the screenshot or create a new project yourself and manually arrange and setup the widgets.
+* Scan the QR code at the bottom of this page to clone the project or create a new project yourself and manually arrange and setup the widgets.
 * Email yourself the Auth code.
 * Download this repo and copy the files in to your sketches directory.
 Open the sketch in Arduino IDE.
 * Go to the settings.h tab.
 This is where all the customisable settings are.
 You should be able to change almost everything from there before compiling.